 Partridgeberries form a dense mat of foliage when allowed to naturalize.
-The non-climbing vine grows to 6 to 12 inches in length and remains prostrate along the soil.
-New roots form along the vine as it touches the soil creating new plants.
+The non-climbing vine grows to 6 to 12 inches in length and remains prostrate along with the soil.
+New roots form along the vine as it touches the ground creating new plants.
 This attractive groundcover grows to a height of 2 to 4 inches.
 It can be found growing wild from Canada to Florida and as far west as Minnesota and Texas.

 Partridgeberry Plants Produce Brilliant Red Berries in Late Summer or Fall

 After the flowers have faded, each partridgeberry plant produces one large, red berry that contains eight dark seeds.
 The berries are not edible but are consumed by birds and small mammals.
 In fact, the partridgeberry plant earned its name from the belief that partridges feast on the berries in the fall and winter.